Kalvisan/fileflow-cli/PLAN.md

 ### 1. Indexing System (`core/indexer.py`)

-- **Directory Selection and .file_sorter Creation:**
+- **Directory Selection and .fileflow_cli Creation:**
-  - On program launch, creates empty `.file_sorter/` directory in current working directory
+  - On program launch, creates empty `.fileflow_cli/` directory in current working directory
   - This marks that the tool has been run in this directory
   - By default, tool works only in the opened directory
-  - If user opens a subdirectory, checks parent directories for existing `.file_sorter/`
+  - If user opens a subdirectory, checks parent directories for existing `.fileflow_cli/`
-  - If found in parent, offers to use that `.file_sorter/` instead
+  - If found in parent, offers to use that `.fileflow_cli/` instead
-  - Each directory can have its own `.file_sorter/` or share parent's
+  - Each directory can have its own `.fileflow_cli/` or share parent's

 - **Indexing only when TUI is opened:**
   - Indexing is **NOT automatic** - user must start it manually from TUI